Renovamen/Speech-Emotion-Recognition/README_EN.md

 - `IS13_ComParE`: [The INTERSPEECH 2013 ComParE Challenge](http://www.dcs.gla.ac.uk/~vincia/papers/compare.pdf), 6373 features;
 - `ComParE_2016`: [The INTERSPEECH 2016 Computational Paralinguistics Challenge](http://www.tangsoo.de/documents/Publications/Schuller16-TI2.pdf), 6373 features.

-You should modify `FEATURE_NUM` parameter if you need to use other feature sets.
+You may should modify item  `FEATURE_NUM` if you want to use other feature sets.

 &nbsp;

 ### Preprocess

 First of all, you should extract features of each audio in dataset and store them locally.
-Features extracted by Opensmile will be save in `.csv` files and by librosa will be save in `.p` files.
+Features extracted by Opensmile will be saved in `.csv` files and by librosa will be saved in `.p` files.

 | Long option | Option | Description                                                  |
 | ----------- | ------ | ------------------------------------------------------------ |